-\paragraph{Acknowledgment:} We are much obliged to Steven Charlton for is computational devotion to Conjecture \ref{conj:zeta?}, and to Dinesh Thakur for his sincere interest in this research.
+\paragraph{Acknowledgments:} We are much obliged to Steven Charlton for his computational devotion to a late conjecture which evolved into Theorem \ref{thm:zeta?}, and to Dinesh Thakur for his multiple questions and suggestions regarding this research.
+We are also very much indebt to Javier Fres\'an for both his lights on the number fields situation, as well as his precious proofreading of the present document.
 The first author is grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.